[Exclusive] New EU blacklist names Russians abducting Ukrainian children

 Conformism

-According to EU doctrine, sanctions are meant to target decision-makers instead of ordinary Russians.
+According to EU doctrine, sanctions are meant to target regimes instead of ordinary people.

 But the Anti-Corruption Foundation of Alexei Navalny, the jailed Russian activist, has compiled a rolling list of now 6,968 "war enablers" it wants the West to lock out.

-It includes regional journalists, athletes, and bloggers from across Russia.
+It includes regional journalists, athletes, and bloggers from across Russian society.

-Some 500 Russian writers also signed a Z-stamped letter in support of the war last year.
+Some 500 Russian writers also signed a Z-stamped letter backing the war last year.

 Another 150 cultural notables signed a declaration urging Putin to "denazify Ukraine".